datacenter/cilium-dc-design/index.md

   * Dedicated Egress nodes, with the Egress IP(s) mapped into an ESG
 * Benefits: Improved flow consistency, enhanced network utilization, and better handling of dynamic traffic patterns.
 * Limitations:
-  * ACI 6.1.2 or newer is required
+  * ACI 6.1(2) or later is required
-  * Node IP visibility is lost as they are placed in an L3OUT
+  * Node IP visibility is lost as they are placed behind an L3Out

 [Next](/cilium-dc-design/docs/fabric_agnostic_features/){: .btn }